 You may find that you have less time to be able to do things like homework, as you may need to spend the evening talking as a family about how you are feeling and grieving.
 It can be a difficult balance, ensuring that you give yourself enough time and space to do the grieving that you need to as well as trying not to get too far behind in your work as this can become an extra worry.

-It can really help to talk these things through with a member of staff that you can trust.
+It can really help to talk these things through with someone at school that you can trust.
 They might be able to work with you to make a plan for how you will balance your school work with everything else you are dealing with at the moment.

 How to get support

 If you have any questions about returning to school or want to talk to us about your worries , you can email us on firstname.lastname@example.org or call us on 08088 020 021 (open 8am-8pm, Monday to Friday).
-We also run monthly online Grief Support Groups for bereaved young people to meet each other – find out more here.
+We also run monthly online Grief Support Groups for grieving young people to meet each other – find out more here.